mwweinberg/mwweinberg.github.io/_posts/2023-07-29-AQI_sensor.md

         print("error uploading data, moving on")
 ```

-This mostly commented out section is the part that is supposed to download the AQI data from the API.
-The part that actually reads the target URL from keys.py is uncommented because I wanted to make sure that pipeline still works.
-The `currentAQI = 20` line is just a hard coded placeholder value.
-If I ever fix the data download, I will delete that line.
+This section downloads the AQI data from the API.
+It reads the target URL from the keys.py file, downloads the payload, parses the json, and assigns the AQI value to a new variable.
+The AQI API website is not the most user friendly UX in the world, but I did end up narrowing my query down to a single monitoring station.
+AQI will be set to 0 if there is an error, which will serve as a signal that something is wrong.

 ```
     # get remote AQI data
     # #https://learn.adafruit.com/adafruit-funhouse/getting-the-date-time
     target_URL = keys.AQI_URL
-    # print(target_URL)
-    # pool = socketpool.SocketPool(wifi.radio)

-    #response = requests.get(target_URL)
+    try:
+        response = requests.get(target_URL, timeout = 10)
         #print(response)
-    # jsonResponse = response.json()
+        jsonResponse = response.json()
+        print(jsonResponse[0]["AQI"])
-    # currentAQI = jsonResponse[0]["AQI"]
+        currentAQI = jsonResponse[0]["AQI"]
+    except:
-    currentAQI = 20
+        currentAQI = 0
+        print('request failed')
 ```

 The next section sets the text on the display.
 The labels are just one line each to set the text.